kyverno/website/content/en/policies/best-practices/disallow_default_namespace.md

 metadata:
   name: disallow-default-namespace
   annotations:
     pod-policies.kyverno.io/autogen-controllers: none
-    policies.kyverno.io/category: Workload Isolation
+    policies.kyverno.io/category: Multi-Tenancy
+    policies.kyverno.io/description: >-
-    policies.kyverno.io/description: Kubernetes namespaces are an optional feature that provide a way to segment and isolate cluster resources across multiple applications and users.
+      Kubernetes namespaces are an optional feature that provide a way to segment and isolate cluster resources across multiple applications and users.
 As a best practice, workloads should be isolated with namespaces.
 Namespaces should be required and the default (empty) namespace should not be used.
 spec:
   validationFailureAction: audit
   rules: